 I have to say I never thought I was a glamping girl or that I will find glamping in Greece exciting, as a matter of fact when I went camping about 10 years ago it was the worse experience ever.

-We were on a remote island, no water, sun protection and basically totally unprepared.
+We were on a remote island, with no water, sun protection and basically totally unprepared.
 (Love teenage years!)

 However, with glamping becoming so papular I thought I will try something different, especially after the option I wanted to book, was fully booked.